anudeep-17/excelfiller/README.md

 # Excel Auto Filler

 Excel Auto Filler is a web application that allows users to upload Excel files, edit the data, and save the changes back to the file.
-It's built with React and Material-UI, and uses the `xlsx` library to read and write Excel files.
+It's built with NextJS and Material-UI, and uses the `xlsx` library to read and write Excel files.

 ## Features